 By having a savings account and the HSA account, we always knew we had the resources to pay the out of pocket max.
 I can’t imagine what we would have done otherwise.

 You’re right; dealing with illness is tough.
-I can’t even fathom having to worry about how to pay the bills without the savings or insurance to rely on eon.
+I can’t even fathom worrying about paying the bills without the savings or insurance to rely on eon.
 That would add another layer of stress and make things so much worse.
 Having savings in place, for this reason, is an absolute must.

 Have you changed your views on finances because of this?
 If so, how?